The Issue: Malnutrition

-Undernutrition has been characterized as one of the world’s most serious but least addressed problems.
-The human and economic costs of undernutrition are enormous, falling hardest on women, children and the poor.
+Malnutrition is one of the world’s most serious but least addressed problems.
+The human and economic costs of malnutrition are enormous and fall hardest on women, children and the poor.

-Health: Lack of health services, clean water and sanitation.
+- Health: Infectious diseases, lack of health services, clean water and sanitation.

 What’s at stake?

 The impact of malnutrition during the critical 1,000 days between a woman’s pregnancy and a child’s 2nd birthday can last a lifetime.

 Malnutrition early in life can cause irreversible damage to a child’s brain development, immune system and physical growth.
 This results in a diminished capacity to learn, poorer performance in school, greater susceptibility to infection and disease and a lifetime of lost earning potential.